 You may have to fold the quilt a bit to get the binding to match up nicely.
 The smaller the quilt, the trickier this might be.

 Sew along the crease or drawn line and trim the seam allowance to 1/4”.
 Press or finger press the seam allowance open.

 4. Refold the binding and finish sewing it to the quilt.

-You don’t absolutely have to, but my last binding trick uses glue.
+You don’t have to, but my last binding trick uses glue.
 You can use the Super Stik fabric glue stick or another white glue stick that’s safe for fabric.

-1. Apply the glus stick (optional) to the binding on the back, wrap it around, and use your iron to quickly set and dry the glue.
+1. Apply the glue stick (optional) to the binding on the back, wrap it around, and use your iron to quickly set and dry the glue.
 That edge won’t move now, so you can safely sew from the front.

 2. From the front of the quilt, sew in the ditch (as close to the binding as you can without sewing on it).

 Tip: Try to start and stop on a piece of fabric that is the same color as your thread so the backstitching will be less noticable.